jhotadhari/chroco/README.md

 ### Publishing

 - New releases can only be published from branches starting with `release`.
-- Environment variable `GITHUB_TOKEN` should be set.
-The Token should have permissions to upload releases.
 - [GitHub CLI](https://cli.github.com) has to be installed.
 - All new changes should be documented in the `Unreleased` section of `CHANGELOG.md`.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).